You are here

 What is Land?

-The ordinary meaning of the land is the surface of the earth.
-But, in economic sense, the usage of the term is slightly different.
-It refers to all the free gifts of nature whose existence in the earth is without the human efforts.
-So the term land, as used in economics, implies the surface of earth as well as natural resources.
+The ordinary meaning of land is the surface of the earth.
+However, in an economic sense, the term’s usage is slightly different.
+It refers to all the gifts of nature whose existence on the earth is without human efforts.
+So, the term land, as used in economics, implies the planet’s surface and natural resources.

-Land is one of major factors of production and it has passive characteristic because it alone cannot produce unless we combine other factors of production, especially labor.
+Land is one of the significant factors of production, and it has passive characteristics because it alone cannot produce unless we combine other factors of production, especially labor.

-One may puzzle, and may arise question why somebody has to pay a large sum of money when buying an acre of land in the urban area if it is a free gift of nature?
+One may be puzzled and question why somebody has to pay a large sum of money to buy an acre of land in an urban area if it is a gift of nature.

-Of course, one has to pay but that payment is rather for the transfer of ownership of land or for the sacrifice of current usages.
-This is because land is freely available in the limited supply or freely available scarce resource.
-So, one seems to pay for land; but in essence, the payment is only for its scarcity, not for naturally gifted land.
+Of course, one has to pay, but that payment is for transferring land ownership or sacrificing current usage.
+This is because land is freely available in limited supply or is a freely available scarce resource.
+So, one pays for land, but in essence, the payment is only for its scarcity, not for naturally gifted land.

 Different Usages of Rent in Economics

-Basically, there are three uses of the term rent in economic sense: land rent, economic rent, and quasi-rent.
-Because of the concept of classical economist that rent is the price for the use of land and land alone, the term rent usually attribute to land.
-The classical economists consider the rent as the price paid to the fixed factor of production – land.
+There are three uses of the term rent in an economic sense: land rent, economic rent, and quasi-rent.
+Because of the concept of classical economists that rent is the price for the use of land and land alone, the term rent is usually attributed to land.
+Classical economists consider rent the price paid to the fixed factor of production – land.
 It is the concept of land rent.

-But, the modern view also incorporates the other factors of production to earn the rent, and this views relates to economic rent.
-Even there are others who argue that the rent is earnings of the fixed factors in the short-run, and this view belongs to quasi-rent.
+However, the modern view also incorporates the other factors of production to earn the rent, and this view relates to economic rent.
+Others argue that rent is the earnings of fixed factors in the short run, and this view belongs to the quasi-rent category.

 So, the different usages of the term rent depend on how it is ascribed to.